Saliency Driven Perceptual Image Compression: Perceptual Similarity Metrics

 \section{Perceptual Similarity Metrics}

-In this section, we investigate various perceptual similarity metrics for both engineered and learned compression methods.
-We collect a compression specific perceptual similarity dataset and benchmark the existing hand-crafted metrics PSNR and MS-SSIM along with a learned metric LPIPS \cite{zhang18}.
-Following the recent evaluation setups in super-resolution literature \cite{blau2018perception,blau20182018} we investigate various linear combinations of learned and hand-crafted perceptual similarity metrics as well.
+This section investigates various perceptual similarity metrics for both engineered and learned compression methods.
+We collect a compression specific perceptual similarity dataset and benchmark the existing hand-crafted evaluation metrics PSNR and MS-SSIM, along with a learned metric LPIPS \cite{zhang18}.
+Following the recent evaluation setup in super-resolution literature \cite{blau2018perception,blau20182018}, we investigate linear combinations of learned and hand-crafted perceptual similarity metrics.